Operating a place of first arrival

 - Vessels arriving in New Zealand

-Place of first arrival operators must keep an up-to-date operating manual that documents their biosecurity management system and other requirements.
+PoFA operators must keep an up-to-date operating manual that documents:

 Check additional facility arrangements

-Places of first arrival (PoFA) require access to additional facilities which may be provided by the port or by other organisations (under third-party arrangements).
-Additional facility arrangements must be listed in the operating manual, regardless of whether they are provided by the PoFA or a third party.
-PoFA operators can't receive the craft or cargo type that an additional facility is responsible for, if the other facility doesn't meet requirements.
+PoFAs may require additional facilities to support operations (such as inspections, devanning, treatment, holding facilities).
+These may be provided by the port company or by other organisations (under service provider arrangements).
+Additional facility arrangements must be listed in the operating manual, regardless of who provides it.
+PoFAs can't receive craft or cargo types that an additional facility handles if the other facility doesn't meet MPI requirements (for example, cleaning TF no longer approved by MPI).

 Facility requirements for approved PoFAs